Top of main content

 Saving and investing for expats

-Moving money between countries, dealing with multiple currencies and managing your finances in the home country you've come from, and the host country you're living in adds a layer of complexity.
+• Managing your finances in the country you've come from and the host country where you're living

-HSBC Bank plc, Jersey Branch is a participant in the Jersey Bank Depositor Compensation Scheme.
-The Scheme offers protection for eligible deposits of up to £50,000.
-The maximum amount of compensation in any 5-year period is capped at £100,000,000.
-Full details of the scheme and banking groups covered are available on the States of Jersey website.
+HSBC Expat is part of the Jersey Bank Depositors Compensation Scheme, which offers protection for eligible deposits of up to £50,000.
+The maximum total amount of compensation is capped at £100 million in any 5-year period.

-So, is saving risk-free?
-Not exactly.
-Interest rates have been low for years so the return you'll get on your money will be very modest.
-There's also a real risk that inflation could mean the spending power of your savings is eroded over time.
-In other words, your money could buy you less, the longer you save it.
-While this may not always be the case depending on where you are in the world, it's worth keeping an eye on inflation rates as this could have a big impact on any savings you have in a particular currency.
-Make sure the currency you save in has low rates of inflation, or your money could lose even more value over time.
+It's worth keeping an eye on inflation rates as they could have a big impact on any savings you have in a particular currency.
+Make sure the currency you save in has low rates of inflation or your money could lose even more value over time.

 For expats in particular, exchange rate fluctuations can also have a big impact on your savings and investments.
 To avoid any adverse effects, make sure you have a savings account in your most frequently used currency.
 If you travel a lot or live in several places, consider saving in a range of currencies.